5 comments

 You can choose between chicken, lamb and beef for the kebab dishes.
 These are served in a variety of tantalising ways such as rolls, shish, baked rice and even pizza.

-Fresh off the grill is our chicken shish kebab, an extremely colorful dish.
-The meat is perfectly seasoned, with flavors that still remain even when you get to the center of the chunky breast meat.
+Fresh off the grill is our chicken shish kebab, an extremely colourful dish.
+The meat is perfectly seasoned, with flavours that still remain even when you get to the centre of the chunky breast meat.
 It also carries that smoky taste from the grill.

 For our second dish, we were deciding between the gravy musakka or gravy kofte.
 In the end we opted for the latter, which is a tomato-based gravy that sounds more appealing than the eggplant-based musakka.